 Founder, On-Belay Medical

 On-Belay began on a football practice field on September 15, 2011 with four words, “Dad, feel my chest.”
-They were spoken by Luke, the 11-year-old son of our Founder and CEO, Mark Slaughter.
+They were spoken by Luke, the 11-year-old son of our Founder, Mark Slaughter.

 An ER doctor stood just a few yards away, and after a quick evaluation of Luke, says “Take him to the hospital, now.”
 The world had just stopped spinning. . .